stuchly/tviblindi/README.md

 # Reference
 This package is under construction and we're working on a paper describing the method and validating it.

-See `supplemetary_note.pdf` in vignette for some technical background (will be updated).
+See `supplemetary_note.pdf` in vignette for some technical background.

 The Shiny app (GUI) was developed as part of [David Novak](https://github.com/davnovak)'s master thesis: [Studying lymphocyte development using mass cytometry](https://dspace.cuni.cz/handle/20.500.11956/119793?locale-attribute=en).